How to Choose the Best Free SEO Tools for your Business

 Understanding and effectively using backlinks is critical for SEO, and Ahrefs gives you a full suite of backlink tools.

-Use Ahrefs first to analyze your own site and make sure your backlinks are from legitimate websites.
+Use Ahrefs first to analyze your site and ensure your backlinks are from legitimate websites.

 Next, use Ahrefs to analyze your competitors to see where they are getting their backlinks.
 This is invaluable information you can use to steer your SEO strategy.